undefinedlabs/scope-docs/docs/index.md

 ## Local development

-You can also Scope to debug tests that you run locally.
+You can also use Scope to debug tests that you run locally.
 In order to do so, download the **Scope Desktop** app for your OS:

 * [Download Scope for Mac](https://home.codescope.com/goto/download-scope-for-mac)
 * [Download Scope for Windows](https://home.codescope.com/goto/download-scope-for-windows)